Jaimierl/meditation-webapp/README.md

 Final Project

 Chillax - Meditation App:
-I build an app with a direct and powerful purpose.
-It does all of the things that it accomplishes well.
-I should describe the purpose and functionality so those that visit my README understand the app
+Have you been working too hard and staring at your code for hours on end without a break?
+Then it might be time to CHILLAX.
+Want to listen to nature sounds or visualize yourself laying on the sandy beach on vacation?
+Have someone guide you through your break or listen to relaxing beats?
+This meditation app will be the perfect break for you!
+Choose your own chill, it's time to CHILLAX.

-Author: Christine Lora, Brian Tate, Jae Loney, Osborn Del Angel Links and Resources submission PR
+Author: Christine Lora, Brian Tarte, Jae Loney, Osborn Del Angel Links and Resources submission PR